SarKaa/useful-scripts/README.md

 Nimbus - a command for ios which starts activtor listeners

 Texthider - available for windows and linux, hide text in binary files,

+iterm - ssh to iphone with wsl from windows